rossanoventurini/qwt/README.md

 ./target/release/perf_wavelet_tree --input-file big_english.4GiB --access --rank --select
 ```

-We can use the flag `--test-correctness` to perform some extra tests for the correctness of the index.
+We can use the flag `--test-correctness` to perform extra tests to check the index's correctness.
 We can also specify the number of queries with `n_queries` (default is 10,000,000 queries).

 The code measures the *latency* of the queries by forcing the input of each query to depend on the output of the previous one.
 This is consistent with the use of the queries in a real setting.
 For example, the more advanced queries supported by compressed text indexes (e.g., CSA or FM-index) decompose into several dependent queries on the underlying wavelet tree.